JFLXCLOUD/NeXroll/README.md

 ## Troubleshooting

-- â€œService did not respond in timeâ€
+- "Service did not respond in time"
-  - Ensure no other process is using port 9393; stop any `NeXroll.exe` thatâ€™s running, then start the service again.
+  - Ensure no other process is using port 9393; stop any `NeXroll.exe` that 's running, then start the service again.
 - UI not reachable at http://localhost:9393
-  - If you selected the firewall component, verify the inbound rule â€œNeXroll (TCP 9393)â€ exists.
+  - If you selected the firewall component, verify the inbound rule "NeXroll (TCP 9393)" exists.
 Otherwise, allow inbound TCP 9393 or re-run the installer and select the firewall option.
 - Service logs location
   - Check `%ProgramData%\NeXroll\logs\service.log` for service-mode startup and health probe messages.
 - Thumbnails not created
-  - Install FFmpeg (choose the installer component, or install manually); reâ€‘upload a preroll.
+  - Install FFmpeg (choose the installer component, or install manually); re upload a preroll.
 - Tray icon not shown
-  - Run â€œNeXroll Trayâ€ from Start Menu; pin it so itâ€™s always visible.
+  - Run "NeXroll Tray" from Start Menu; pin it so it's always visible.
 - Media server connection issues
   - Verify your Plex or Jellyfin server is reachable from the machine, and credentials are valid (retry `setup_plex_token.exe` for Plex if needed).